 The 8 point WordPress security checklist

-With many years experience of using WordPress, I have become very aware of WordPress security (or ‘hardening’ as it is often referred to), not least because of the effect a hacked site has on your brand and sales, but also the time that it can take to restore the site.
+With many years experience of using WordPress, I have developed an awareness of WordPress security issues, not least because of the effect a hacked site has on your brand and sales, but also the time that it can take to restore a website.

 1. Keep WordPress, Themes and Plugins up-to-date

 Make sure your website is not running an old version of WordPress.
 Check your dashboard which will tell you if a new version of WordPress is out.
 Often the new version will have fixed an identified security hole.
 Websites running an older version of WordPress will therefore be vulnerable.

 Likewise, look out for alerts to update your plugins which are at risk if not updated to the current version.
 Delete any plugins that you no longer need – the easiest way to make sure they don’t go out of date!

 Is your activated theme up to date? – check for alerts on the dashboard.
 WordPress comes loaded with earlier default themes, if you don’t need them, just delete them from your site.